 I then took the time to do a final inspection and fill or caulk any spots that were missed.
 Its so worth it to do this, trust me, you don’t want to catch something that was missed when you are in the middle of spraying, or worse, when it is finished.
 I also found a few sections of trim that needed another quick sanding to ensure if was smooth.
 Everything was wiped clean and ready to paint.

-First thing I did was seal off the entire room.
+The first thing I did was seal off the entire room using plastic tarps.
 Even if your sprayer doesn’t have a lot of “overspray” you will still get a fine dust that will blow all over the place.
-It mops up easily, but it is a huge pain.
 The more you can minimize this getting all over the place, the happier you will be.
-We tarped up from ceiling to floor the area I was spraying.
+We tarped up from ceiling to the floor in the entire the area I was spraying.
 I also tarped and covered the china cabinet that was too heavy to move out of the room.
-Also, I rolled out contractor paper on the floor and taped along the perimeter of the room.
-I also taped a thinner paper up along the ceiling line.
-This spot I didn’t get perfect.
-Regardless, the ceiling is going to need some touch ups from dings it got while removing trim.
+Next, I rolled out contractor paper on the floor and taped along the perimeter of the room.
+Then I taped a thinner paper up along the ceiling line.
+Regardless, the ceiling is going to need some touch ups from dings it got while removing trim, but I wanted to minimize the overspray.
 It will also need touch ups repairs for where new light fixture going in.

 If you have been following along with me on my IG, you know that using the paint sprayer has historically NOT been a favorite DIY project.
 Despite what everyone tells me about how easy they are to use and how great the finish is, I have never had an experience like that.
+When I painted our doors, I had a trouble with this particular sprayer.
 This time around I was determined to have a better experience.
 I consulted several IG DIYers who love using a paint sprayer, watched YouTube videos, and re-read the manual to my HVLP sprayer.

 First Attempt with my HVLP Sprayer

 I started with my first primer coat, and initially it worked well.
-Then the usual chain of events happened.
-First, it starts tp sputter and gives an orange peel texture.
+Then it started to sputter and gave an orange peel texture.
 Adjusting it makes the mist so fine it dries almost in the air and the walls feel like sandpaper.
 No matter what adjustments I make to the sprayer and the viscosity of the paint, I just could not get a smooth finish.